mesopotamija9/fridge-tracker-fe/README.md

 # Fridge Tracker

-A web application for tracking items in your fridge, helping you reduce food waste and manage your groceries efficiently.
+A modern web application for tracking items in your fridge, helping you reduce food waste and manage your groceries efficiently.
+Built with React and TypeScript for the frontend, backed by a Spring Boot backend.

 🔗 **Live Demo**: [https://fridge-tracker.brkovic.dev](https://fridge-tracker.brkovic.dev)